Kayden Carter: WWE (2018–2025)

 Carter and Chance won the vacant NXT Women's Tag Team Championship in a fatal four-way elimination match, lastly eliminating Toxic Attraction, on the August 2 episode of NXT, marking Chance's first professional title and Carter's first title in WWE.
 They defended their titles against Doudrop and Nikki A.S.H. at Worlds Collide, and against Nikkita Lyons and Zoey Stark on the October 25 and November 8 episodes of NXT.
 On January 8, 2023, Catanzaro and Carter became the longest reigning NXT Women's Tag Team Champions.
 On the January 24 episode of NXT, they retained against Alba Fyre and Sol Ruca.
 At NXT Vengeance Day, Carter and Chance lost the NXT Women's Tag Team Championship to Fallon Henley and Kiana James, ending their historic reign at 186 days.

 As part of the 2023 WWE Draft, Carter, along with tag team partner Chance, was drafted to the Raw brand.
 Carter and Chance made their main roster debut on the June 5 episode of Raw in a losing effort against the WWE Women's Tag Team Champions Ronda Rousey and Shayna Baszler.
 On the December 11 episode of Raw, it was announced that Carter and Chance became the new number one contenders for the WWE Women's Tag Team Championship and would challenge Chelsea Green and Piper Niven for the titles.
 On the December 18 episode of Raw, Carter and Chance defeated Green and Niven to become the new WWE Women's Tag Team Champions, becoming the first female tag team to have won the WWE and NXT Women's Tag Team Championships.
 Carter and Chance had their first successful title defense on the January 8, 2024, episode of Raw where they defeated Green and Niven in a rematch.
 On the January 26 episode of SmackDown, they lost the titles to Damage CTRL's The Kabuki Warriors (Asuka and Kairi Sane), ending their reign at 39 days.

 Carter and Chance were transferred to the SmackDown brand as part of the post-2024 WWE Draft transfer window in February 2025, but were released from WWE on May 2.

 All Elite Wrestling / Ring of Honor (2025–present)

-Lane, under the ring name Lacey Lane, made her Ring of Honor (ROH) debut on the September 25, 2025 episode of Ring of Honor Wrestling, where she unsuccessfully challenged Mina Shirakawa for the Interim ROH Women's World Television Championship.
-She debuted for ROH's sister promotion All Elite Wrestling (AEW) on October 7 at Dynamite: Title Tuesday, accepting Mercedes Moné's open challenge for the AEW TBS Championship, but failed to win the title.
+In October 2025, Lane began to work for All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), wrestling against Mina Shirakawa for the Interim ROH Women's World Television Championship and Mercedes Moné for the AEW TBS Championship, but failed to win the titles.
+On November 26, it was reported Lane signed with AEW.

+On the January 8, 2026 episode of ROH on HonorClub, Lane joined CRU (Action Andretti and Lio Rush).
+At Supercard of Honor on May 15, CRU disbanded after Andretti cost Rush an ROH World Television Championship match.

 Other media

-Lane made her video game debut as a playable character in WWE 2K23 and is also playable in WWE 2K24 and WWE 2K25.
+Lane, as Kayden Carter, made her video game debut as a playable character in WWE 2K23 and has since appeared in WWE 2K24 and WWE 2K25.